EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

   }
 ```

-You can check whether or not the validation works as intended by sending commands to your aggregate:
+You can check whether the validation works as intended by sending commands to your aggregate:

 ```sh
 # Trying to create a shopping list without specifying the name